geospace-code/nc4fortran/README.md

   * Windows Cygwin `libnetcdf-fortran-devel`

 Note that some precompiled NetCDF4 libraries include C / C++ without Fortran.
-Platforms that currently do **not** have Fortran NetCDF4 libraries, and thus will **not** work with nc4fortran unless you compile NetCDF library for Fortran include:

-* Cygwin
-* Conda
-* MSYS2

 Build this NetCDF OO Fortran interface with Meson or CMake.
 The library `libnc4fortran.a` is built, link it into your program as usual.